 Pursuing a medical malpractice lawsuit involves navigating a complex legal process with strict procedural requirements.
 Understanding what to expect can help injured patients and their family members feel more prepared as they seek justice and financial compensation for their losses.

-If we determine that you have a viable case, we begin a thorough investigation to gather evidence supporting your claim.
-This investigation includes obtaining complete medical records from all healthcare providers involved in your treatment, consulting with medical experts who can evaluate whether the standard of care was breached, reviewing hospital policies and procedures, interviewing witnesses, and documenting all damages including medical expenses, lost wages, and impacts on your life.
+The process typically begins with an initial evaluation by our attorneys.
+Our legal team reviews your medical records, discusses what happened, and assesses whether you have grounds for a malpractice claim.
+If we determine you have a viable case, we begin a thorough investigation that includes obtaining complete medical records from all healthcare providers involved in your treatment, consulting with medical experts who can evaluate whether the standard of care was breached, reviewing hospital policies and procedures, and documenting all damages including medical expenses, lost wages, and life impacts.

 Before filing a lawsuit, California law requires providing at least 90 days’ written notice to the healthcare provider.
-This notice period allows for potential settlement negotiations before formal litigation begins.
-Many medical malpractice cases resolve through settlement negotiations during this period or after filing, as both sides evaluate the strength of the evidence and the potential outcomes at trial.
+Many medical malpractice cases resolve through settlement negotiations during this period or after filing, as both sides evaluate the strength of the evidence.
+If settlement negotiations do not result in fair compensation, we file a formal complaint in court initiating the malpractice lawsuit.
+The litigation process then involves discovery, depositions, and potentially trial before a judge and jury if the case does not settle.

-Free Consultation With Medical Malpractice Lawyers in Irvine
+Contact Our Medical Malpractice Lawyers in Irvine

-When you need an Irvine medical malpractice attorney who will fight for your rights and pursue maximum compensation for your injuries, trust the experienced legal team at Callahan & Blaine.
-We have decades of experience handling complex personal injury and medical malpractice cases throughout California, and we understand what it takes to hold healthcare providers accountable for their negligent actions.
+When you need an Irvine medical malpractice attorney who will fight for your rights and pursue maximum compensation for your injuries, trust the legal team at Callahan & Blaine, PC.
 Our attorneys are prepared to take your case to trial if necessary to achieve the best possible outcome for you and your family.
+Do not wait to contact us — California’s statute of limitations means you have limited time to file a medical malpractice claim, and evidence is best preserved soon after an injury occurs.

 FAQs About Medical Malpractice in California